EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Findings

 \section{Findings}

-This section presents findings on how participants' perceptions towards their proposed UX evaluation plans changed through the use of \systemName (RQ1) in \ref{change}, their feature usages and perceptions (RQ2) in \ref{usage}, and how these perceptions varied based on their UX research background (RQ2) in \ref{bg}.
+This section presents findings on how participants' perceptions of their proposed UX evaluation plans changed through the use of \systemName (RQ1) in Section \ref{change}, their feature usages and perceptions (RQ2) in \ref{usage}, and how these perceptions varied based on their UX research background (RQ3) in Section \ref{bg}.
 Participant quotes are indicated by \textit{quotation marks}, while \texttt{system features} are formatted in code style.